 In science and statistics, validity has no single agreed definition but generally refers to the extent to which a concept, conclusion, or measurement is well-founded and corresponds accurately to the real world.
 The validity of a measurement tool (for example, a test in education) is considered to be the degree to which the tool measures what it claims to measure.

-An organization’s overtly expressed expectations of its human resources’ moral behavior.
+An organization’s overtly expressed expectations of its employees’ moral behavior.

 The highest level of functioning imaginable at the present time for the future of the organization.